The Fallout (Crown the Empire album): Release and promotion

 The first single released off the album was "Makeshift Chemistry" on October 23, 2012.
 "Memories of a Broken Heart" was released on November 8, 11 days before the album's release.
 The album was made available to stream on November 15, the same day the music video for "The Fallout" was released.

 The album itself was released on November 19, 2012 on CDs and digital download.
 The deluxe edition was released on December 9, 2013, which contained all seven tracks from the band's debut EP Limitless, re-recorded with David Escamilla.

 Critical reception

-The album received mixed reviews by critics.
-The AbsolutePunk review called the album's sound post-hardcore, and while it had good characteristics, it continued to call the album generic, and that the focus throughout the album was random, stating that at certain parts of the album, it can either have too much effort or not enough, and also went on to say that the lyrics were cliché however relate-able, and went on to praise the vocals and range of different vibes and sounds.
+The album received divided responses from critics.
+The AbsolutePunk review called the album's sound post-hardcore, and while it could risk getting generic and that the focus throughout the album was random, stating that at certain parts of the album, it can either have too much effort or not enough and also went on to say that the lyrics were relatable but cliché, he went on to praise the vocals and range of different vibes and sounds and felt that the album overall had good characteristics.

-Alternative Press called the album's sound primarily metalcore although comparing its efforts and overall sound to the likes of The Dillinger Escape Plan, Botch and Breach, gave it a poor overview, and criticized its addition to dubstep sounds and elements throughout the album.
+Alternative Press called the album's sound primarily metalcore although comparing its efforts and overall sound to the likes of The Dillinger Escape Plan, Botch and Breach, gave a more critical review, which was primarily targeted towards the presence of dubstep sounds and electronic elements throughout the album.